 Hot reload is used to refresh only the file in which code is changed while preserving the application state

-Next up, you would want to run your applciation in watch mode using the following command,
+You would run your application in watch mode using the following command,

 dotnet watch run

-And you will never have to stop and start your application form now on for a small change.
+And you will never have to stop and start your application from now on for a small change.

-There are some ready to use wireframes from MudBlazor.
-These are some fequently seen layouts on the web built with different MudBlazor components like MudLayout, MudAppBar, MudDrawer and MudMainContent.
-Replace the exisiting markup in the
+There are some ready-to-use wireframes from MudBlazor.
+These are some frequently seen layouts on the web built with different MudBlazor components like MudLayout, MudAppBar, MudDrawer, and MudMainContent.
+Replace the existing markup in the

 MainLayout.razor with the following,